 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organisations across the region approach data privacy.

-To comply with new EU regulations, which come into force on May 25th 2018, Delia Online is legally required to contact all members who in turn must actively give us permission to gather personal information.
+To comply with new EU regulations, which come into force on May 25th 2018, Delia Online is legally required to contact all members, including anyone who has been a member and subsequently unsubscribed, who in turn must actively give us permission to gather personal information.
 This information is the questions you are asked by us when you register to become a member, receive newsletters, enter competitions, or post on our Ask Lindsey page.
 Our data is stored in a secure database protected by a number of access controls.
 If you have opted-in when registering to receive third-party communications by email they will be from specially vetted companies who we feel may be able to supply you with products or services that add value to your experience with Delia Online.
 In these circumstances, any information you provide will be subject to the privacy policies of these companies.
 Data collected through the registration process or market research processes on the site will be used to improve the site, helping us to tailor our services to your needs.
+If you want to know more about GDPR click here

 We collect different types of information about our users for four main reasons: